mpv-player/mpv/DOCS/man/options.rst

 ``--subs-fallback=<yes|default|no>``
     When autoselecting a subtitle track, if no tracks match your preferred languages, select a full track even if it doesn't match your preferred subtitle language (default: default).
-    Setting this to `default` means that only streams flagged as `default` will be selected.
+    Setting this to ``default`` means that only streams flagged as ``default`` will be selected.
+    Note that ``--subs-fallback-forced`` will take priority over this and select a subtitle if a suitable forced track is found.

 ``--subs-fallback-forced=<yes|no|always>``
-    When autoselecting a subtitle track, the default value of `yes` will prefer using a forced subtitle track if the subtitle language matches the audio language and matches your list of preferred languages.
-The special value `always` will only select forced subtitle tracks and never fallback on a non-forced track.
-Conversely, `no` will never select a forced subtitle track.
+    When autoselecting a subtitle track, the default value of ``yes`` will prefer using a forced subtitle track if the subtitle language matches the audio language and matches your list of preferred languages.
+The special value ``always`` will always select forced subtitle tracks if one exists regardless of the audio language matching or not. ``no`` will never select a forced track.
+Note that although this option takes priority over ``--subs-fallback``, it is possible that a track not found by this option will get selected anyway because of ``--subs-fallback``.
+    For example, ``--subs-fallback-forced=always`` may not find any forced tracks, but a track tagged as default would still be selected with ``--subs-fallback=default``.

 Playback Control